Our next scheduled school open day is:

 All year groups have three transition sessions at the same time as the new intake coming to visit.
 This happens in the second half of the summer term.

-We organise some extra transition sessions for children moving from year two to three.
-As well as the three transition sessions that the whole school attend year two and three have a transition project based on different themes.
+We organise some extra transition sessions for children moving from Year 2 to Year 3.
+As well as the three transition sessions that the whole school attend, Year 2 and Year 3 have a transition project based on different themes.
 Children work in mixed groups and move around all of the classrooms.
-This gives them further opportunities to meet year three staff and help allay any fears about moving to key stage two.
+This gives them further opportunities to meet Year 3 staff and help allay any fears about moving to KS2.

-Twice a week year two and three have their breaks together which gives a further opportunity for the children to meet the staff regularly and play with the older children.
+Twice a week, Years 2 and 3 have their breaks together and this gives a further opportunity for the children to meet the staff regularly and play with the older children.

-When children start in year six they are given the opportunity to attend a weeklong trip to Paris.
-The idea being that they begin to develop some independence over the course of the week.
+When children are in Year 6 they are given the opportunity to attend a weeklong trip to Paris.
+Taking part in this trip enables them to begin to develop some independence over the course of the week ready for transition to High School.
 They take responsibility for organising themselves throughout the week (staff obviously still help!!).
 It is a popular trip and lots of parents have commented over the years about how the trip helps their child to mature.

-Year six have a variety of talks form the Police to help with transition.
+Year 6 have a variety of talks from the Police to help with transition.
 These range from safety when out, internet safety and a talk about Stranger Danger.
 These talks help the children to make that transition by offering helpful advice.

 Trips for Children to their chosen or other High School

 All of our feeder High schools invite children in on various dates to take part in experiencing life in High school which we support.
-We also try to arrange a variety of opportunities for the children in year 5 to visit High schools and always except invitations given to us in order for the children to experience life in High School.
-These can range from Art, writing workshops, dance to sports events.
+We also try to arrange a variety of opportunities for the children in Year 5 to visit High schools and always accept invitations given to us in order for us to prepare them.
+These can range from art, writing workshops, dance to sports events.
 We are very keen to foster good relationships with our feeder High schools and enjoy working closely with them.

 Our Access and Inclusion Leader Mrs Lauren Thomas organises individual events and meetings to cater for children with Special Needs or who need extra help with transition.
 This is so that children who need it can have an individualised transition process.